anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 Prior to the start of the game a team may choose to play an extra hitter (EH).
 If the team uses this option, the following conditions apply:

 1. An EH shall only bat.
 They cannot take a position in the field as a tenth fielder.
-1. The EH shall be treated like any other position in the field.
-He can be substituted for, switch positions, or anything else that a position player can do.
+1. The EH shall be treated like any other position in the field, and can be substituted for, switch positions, or anything else that a position player can do.
 1. There is no limit to the number of extra hitters a team may elect to use, provided the names and numbers of these players are included in the lineup exchanged before the game.

 ## Courtesy Runner